TesseraktDevelopment/nakashi-shop/README.md

 - **Viewing Orders**: Customer orders will appear in the 'Orders' collection in the admin panel.
 - **Customizing Pages**: You can edit pages like 'About Us' or create new ones using the 'Pages' collection.

-Feel free to explore the admin panel to discover all the features!
+Explore the admin panel to manage and customize the Nakashi Army store!